kubernetes-sigs/external-dns/README.md

 In a broader sense, it allows you to control DNS records dynamically via Kubernetes resources in a DNS provider agnostic way.

+The [FAQ](docs/faq.md) contains additional information and addresses several questions about key concepts of ExternalDNS.

 # Getting started

 ExternalDNS' current release is `v0.1` which allows to keep a managed zone in Google's [CloudDNS](https://cloud.google.com/dns/docs/) service synchronized with Services of `type=LoadBalancer` in your cluster.